 In order to reach this goal, Merck leaders recognized that many organizations with unique skills would need to work together as a team.
 To enable this collaboration, Merck established the Mectizan Donation Program (MDP), a ground-breaking public-private partnership.
 Operating from the Atlanta-based Task Force for Global Health, the MDP coordinates technical and operational activities between Merck, WHO, endemic countries, and a range of public and private stakeholders.

 Building on the successful implementation of the river blindness program, in 1998 Merck expanded its commitment to include donating Mectizan for another disease, lymphatic filariasis (LF), also known as elephantiasis, in African countries and Yemen where it co-exists with river blindness.
 For LF, Mectizan is administered with albendazole, a drug donated by GSK.

 In November 2017, in support of new WHO guidelines, Merck announced an expansion of the MDP to reach up to an additional 100 million people per year through 2025 as part of the global effort to eliminate LF.

 More than thirty years later, the results of the MDP speak for themselves.
 Several countries in Africa are making significant progress towards eliminating both diseases.
 In Latin America, four countries – Colombia, Ecuador, Mexico and Guatemala – have received WHO verification of river blindness elimination.
-LF has now been eliminated in Togo and Yemen.
+LF has now been eliminated in Togo, Yemen and Malawi.
 Both river blindness and LF are on WHO’s list of neglected tropical diseases targeted for elimination globally.